 21. “Back to Black” by Amy Winehouse (2006)

 Though most of us know “Back to Black” as a piano song, it translates nicely to guitar, too.
-This video shows you an easy and an intermediate version.
+This video (below left) shows you an easy and an intermediate version.
 For the easy version, you will need Dm, Gm, Bb, and A. It might be simple, but it still sounds good!

 22. “Shallow” by Lady Gaga (2018)